-As I write this article, it is the morning of Super Bowl Sunday.
-In just a few scant hours, the mighty New England Patriots will face off with the upstart Los Angeles Rams in our nation's greatest televised spectacle, and yet there's only one sport on my mind right now; soccer.
+As I sit down at my Mac to pen this article, it is the morning of Super Bowl LIII.
+In just a few scant hours, the mighty New England Patriots will face off with the upstart Los Angeles Rams in what is surely our nation's greatest televised spectacle.
+It's an event that was Number One on my sports viewing list for decades, a day that truly celebrates two of America's greatest modern contributions; television and football.
+And yet there's currently only one sport on my mind.

 As for Major League Soccer, there are a variety of factors that make it interesting.
-First is the dedication to remain true to the sport of soccer; There are no sudden death overtimes, no cheerleaders, no rule modifications, nothing that would dilute the on-field product in order to entice American consumers.
-The only real concession is a playoff system, which European leagues do not feature.
-Second, talent levels are steadily on the rise due to both a wealth of homegrown players and interest form superstars abroad.
+First is the dedication to remain true to the sport of soccer; There are no sudden death overtimes, no cheerleaders, no extensive rule modifications, nothing that would dilute the on-field product in order to entice national consumers.
+The only real concession to American fans is a playoff system, which European leagues do not feature.
+Second, talent levels are steadily on the rise due to both a wealth of homegrown players and interest from superstars abroad.
 Nagodoches, Texas native Clint Dempsey recently left the Premier League to join the MLS' Seattle Sounders (Clint retired in 2018), and all-time soccer legend and self-proclaimed god Zlatan Ibrahimovic currently calls Los Angeles Galaxy his home.
-And if you haven't seen Zlatan in action, I suggest you head over to YouTube immediately.
+And if you haven't seen Zlatan in action, please head over to YouTube immediately.

 If you love sports, you really owe it to yourself to check out the 2019 MLS season.
-If you don't love sports, well, you still owe it to yourself to check it out.
+If you don't love sports, well, you still may want to check it out.
 So, where to start watching?
-I subscribe to ESPN+, it's the best deal in sports.
-For five bucks a month you get every nearly MLS regular season game, and a wealth of other sports programming as well.
-I'd recommend signing for the free one-week trial to check it out.
-Or better yet, attend a live match if there's one in your area.
-Soccer is a sporting spectacle all unto itself, it really needs to be experienced first-hand to be appreciated.
+I subscribe to ESPN+, it's the best deal out there.
+For five bucks a month you get every nearly MLS regular season game.
+I'd recommend signing up for the free one-week trial to check it out.
+Or better yet, attend a live MLS match if there's one in your area.
+Top-level professional soccer is a sporting spectacle all unto itself, it really needs to be experienced first-hand to be appreciated. - BW

 *Source = Wikipedia